 If the OT practitioner is not the clinician completing the initial assessment, the practitioner should still share their findings with the reporting clinician.
 Occupational therapy practitioners are experts in self-care and functional mobility.
-Therefore, they are the perfect profession to assess Section GG in collaboration with other professionals.
+Therefore, they are the perfect professionals to assess Section GG in collaboration with other professionals.

-Why You Need an OT for Accurate Scoring of section GG
+Why You Need an OT for Accurate Scoring of Section GG

 Occupational therapy practitioners are generalists by trade.
 They are experts in task analysis, problem-solving, and plan development.
 All OT practitioners (OTP) have training in self-care, activities of daily living, instrumental activities of daily living, functional cognition, vision, mobility, falls, mental health, and so much more.

 If you’re looking for the perfect practitioner to meet all of your patient’s needs, an occupational therapy practitioner is the way to go.

 So, if your employer or company is struggling to meet quality benchmarks or is consistently falling short regarding reimbursement, give OT a seat at the table.

 If you’re an OTP in one of those settings, speak with your managers and use the information in this article to explain why OT is the solution to their issues.
 You can view a facility’s quality scores online for free and see how your employer shapes up to others in the area.